vishnu32510/chi-scartlet-hacks/README.md

 Built with Flutter SDK for seamless performance across Android and iOS, and Ruby on Rails for robust backend services, Chi Planner leverages a MySQL database to furnish users with essential data on must-visit places.

-The Backend API services and MySQL database is handled with Ruby on Rail, Ref: https://github.com/noviya23/ChiPlanner.
+The Backend API services and MySQL database is handled with Ruby on Rail, Ref: [Planner backend Repo](https://github.com/noviya23/ChiPlanner).
 Currently hostel Locally, to run backend follow instruction in this Repo.

 ## Screenshots:
 ![PlacesList](https://github.com/vishnu32510/chi-scartlet-hacks/assets/76788079/7c425a36-6492-452e-8971-b26c10f26b8c)